hapiman/hapiman/README.md

 - ⚡ Fun fact: ...
 -->

-This is the homepage of hapimn, welcome to come!
+This is the homepage of hapiman, welcome to come!